gomezlab/kinase_inhibitor_pred_app/README.md

-# Kinase Inhibitor Prediction Application
+# Kinase Inhibitor Cell Viability Prediction Application

 This repository contains the code related to the Kinase Inhibitor Prediction Application.
 The application was built using the R shiny framework and uses a model developed in a seperate [project](https://github.com/gomezlab/PRISM_perturbations).
 You can access the application [here](https://kipred.gomezlab.org/).